OPTIMALSYSTEMS/yuuvis-api-helm-charts/README.md

 kubectl rollout restart deployment api -n yuuvis
 ```

-A role *YUUVIS_CREATE_OBJECT* must be created and assigned to users who should be able to create objects in the client.

 ### Install the yuuvis bpm Helm chart

 **Edit the bpm values.yaml and docker registry credentials**